 Happy Birthday to my blog.

-I’ve now officially been blogging for one year.
+I’ve now officially been blogging for almost two years.

-I bought my domain and signed up for hosting on August 12th, 2018, but I didn’t start publishing blog posts until early September last year.
+I bought my domain and signed up for hosting on August 12th, 2018, but I didn’t start publishing blog posts until early September that same year.

 It took me a couple of weeks to prepare and put the content and MYSELF out there.